abridged/collabland-dall-e-action/README.md

 Create a `.env` file and add your API keys for Collab.Land and Open AI.
 You can obtain API keys by signing up for the respective services.
 We've provided a basic structure in the `.env.example` file to help you get started.

-> Note: The Collab.Land Action Public API key is not required to run the Collab Action locally if you set skip_verification to `true`, but it is required to deploy the Collab Action to production.
+> Note: The Collab.Land Action Public API key is not required to run the Collab Action locally if you set `SKIP_VERIFICATION` to `true`, but it is required to deploy the Collab Action to production.
 This Action Public API key serves to verify that the Collab Action is being used by an authentic Collab.Land user.
 You can obtain the Public API key from https://api-qa.collab.land/config.
+The following code obtains the API keys automatically through the `SignatureVerifier` class.

 ### Build the project